rogerbinns/apsw/doc/about.rst

 SQLite has approximately quarterly releases.
-These include tweaks, bug fixes, and new functionality based on the billions of SQLite databases in use, and the many many programs that use SQLite (eg almost every browser, mail client, photo library, mobile and desktop OS).
+These include tweaks, bug fixes, and new functionality based on the billions of SQLite databases in use, and the many programs that use SQLite (eg almost every browser, mail client, photo library, mobile and desktop OS).
 Despite these changes, SQLite retains backwards and forwards compatibility with the `file format
 <https://www.sqlite.org/onefile.html>`__ and APIs.